scncore/scnorionplus-messenger/README.md

-# OpenUEM Messenger
+# scnorion Messenger

-Repository containing OpenUEM Messenger which is responsible for showing messages from the agent in user's web browser
+Repository containing scnorion Messenger which is responsible for showing messages from the agent in user's web browser